0x7c13/Pal3.Unity/README.en-US.md

 ## How to Contribute?
 Since the project is still in the early stages, many systems have not yet been implemented, thus I am temporarily not accepting large Pull Requests, especially feature ones.
 If you have good ideas, suggestions, or have discovered bugs, please feel free to submit an issue.

+## Why make this [TL;DR]
+After learning Unity for a few weeks, I've been looking for a project to practice.
+As I surfing the Internet, I discovered the [PAL3patch](https://github.com/zhangboyang/PAL3patch) project created by zby and the [OpenPAL3](https://github.com/dontpanic92/OpenPAL3) project created by dontpanic92, which made the re-implementation of a remake for The Legend of Sword and Fairy 3 possible.
+As for why I chose C#/Unity, there are two reasons: First, Unity has excellent cross-platform support and packaging, and second, Unity provides native IDE support for Mac with M1/M2 chips (Why?
+I spend about half of my time coding on a Macbook).
+Although this project barely uses most of Unity's engine features, especially its editor features, since it's almost 100% code-based, it could theoretically be ported to other engines that support C# scripting with minimal effort.